syncfusion-content/wpf-docs/wpf/Themes/ScrollBar-Mode.md

 * `Default` - The ScrollBar will be displayed with default look of thumb along with up/down arrow to scroll.
 * `Compact` - The window 10 like compact scrollbar will have look of thin layer of thumb until user hover the scrollbar area.

-N> The `Compact` scrollbar mode is enabled by default in fluent theme.
+N> The `Compact` scrollbar mode is enabled by default in [WPF Fluent Theme](https://help.syncfusion.com/wpf/themes/fluent-theme).

 {% tabs %}